-Lets look at the mental health the topic of, How to Heal your Brokenness,
+Lets start with, How to Heal your Brokenness,

-My pastor taught a sermon on, brokenness, a few months back, and he made the analogy of a broken vase.
-He said that a broken or cracked vase cannot hold any content, everything leaks out.
-That means that if you are broken, you cannot hold love, you cannot hold appreciation, you cannot hold compliments, you are incapable of receiving and holding anything.
-So it is very important for us to find our cracks and mend them.
-As, minority women, most of us have experienced some brokenness in our lives.
+My pastor taught a sermon on, brokenness, a few months back, and he made the analogy of a, broken, vase.
+He said that a, broken, or cracked vase cannot hold any content, everything leaks out.
+That means that if you are, broken hearted,

 Here are the top 3 reasons for, Brokenness:

 - Devalued and rejected by others